yeonnnee/COSMOS/README.md

 :four: _Weather_

-Get mars weather information from the NASA's open Api, It provides per-Sol summary data for each of the last seven available Sols (Martian Days)
+Get mars weather information from the NASA's open Api, It provides per-Sol summary data for each of the last seven available Sols (Martian Days).

+I Found that sometimes data is empty, so that I created example data just in case.

+:exclamation: :exclamation: Please Note that if there is no data to provide, example data will be displayed instead. :exclamation: :exclamation: